ManageIQ/react-ui-components/README.md

 This way you can create some components use [npm link](https://docs.npmjs.com/cli/link) to create symlink and use npm link inside your server application to include these components and debug them inside your environment.

 #### 2. `[npm|yarn] run server`

 It will automatically watch your files, run [webpack-dev-server](https://github.com/webpack/webpack-dev-server) and serve your new components in demo app.
 To use your newly created components feel free to change `demo/demo-app.jsx` to include your components and you can debug them in node server environment.

+The server will run at http://localhost:8080.

 #### 3. `[npm|yarn] run storybook`
 It will automatically watch your files and presents them using [storybook](https://storybook.js.org/), if you want to use your new components, edit stories inside [stories/index.stories.js](/stories/index.stories.js) and debug them in nice storybook UI.

+The storybook server will run ad http://localhost:6006.

 #### Binding `this` to methods
 You have two ways how to create methods inside classes.
 One is based on babel using [preset-stage-0](https://babeljs.io/docs/plugins/preset-stage-0/), the other is based on decorators using